Bike Tire Basics: How to Fix a Flat

-Flat tires on your bicycle, while frustrating, are easily dealt with.
-The causes are numerous, ranging from a leaky valve to the obvious blowout.
-But no matter the reason, these simple directions can get back on the road or trail quickly.
+Flat tires on your bicycle, while frustrating, are easily dealt with if you’re prepared.
+Always carry a spare tube, repair kit, tire levers and a pump and follow these simple directions to get back on the road quickly.

 It's much easier to fix a flat if you first remove the wheel from your bike.
 Removing the wheel is a 2-step process: